JonahSussman/prototypal-language/presentation/presentation.md

 Enter *Language o' Things*, or LoT.
 LoT aims to be a highly extensible, multi-paradigm language that doesn't box you in.
 It's small, in order to get out of your way, but highly-expressive.

 If you want to write in a functional style, you can!
 Functions are first-class.
 If you want to write in a data-oriented style, you can!
 Most data types are passed via reference.
 If you want to write in an object-oriented-style, you can!
 Things have methods which you can implicitly pass itself to, and Meta-Things act like superclasses.

+The programmer should feel free to choose the tool that fits the job.
+LoT provides an environment to create and use these tools freely.

 ## 2. Crash Course: LoT